Among the One-Hundred: A Place in the Sun

 and would have been absorbed into the family to which he was initially a

 stranger but would not have stayed so.
-He was a member and membership confers privilege.
+Him being a family member confers privilege.

 George’s uncle says he will pay whatever is needed to defend his nephew but